Employer of Record

 Social Security Contributions Process

 Social security contributions are made monthly and split between the company and the employee.
 Payments can be made via direct debit or electronic methods.
-The social security base is reviewed annually, with a maximum base of EUR 4,720.50 and a minimum of EUR 1,260 for 2024.
-Payments are managed through SILTRA, and late submissions incur penalties.
+The social security base is reviewed annually, with a maximum base of EUR 5,101.20 and a general minimum base of EUR 1,424.40 in 2026, although some contribution groups have higher minimums.
+Payments are managed through the RED system and SILTRA, and late submissions incur penalties and surcharges.

 Social Security Rates

-For permanent employees, the social security rates are as follows:
+For permanent employees under the General Regime, the social security rates generally include:

 Credited Retribution Items